NatLoughrey16/NataraL16/README.md

 Hello!
+My name is Natara.

-I am Nat and I am a student at the University of Hull studying MEng Mechatronics and Robotics.
+I was a student at the University of Hull studying MEng Mechatronics and Robotics and graduated in the summer of 2025.

-I have interestes in VR, robotics and security.
+I have interests in VR, robotics and security, however I am always interested in learning about different fields which I may not have ever had exposure to.